Oil and Our NW Waters

 Increase in tank vessel traffic in Grays Harbor

-Oil train spills that have already contaminated major rivers elsewhere in the U.S. could be a preview of what’s to come in the Northwest.
+Oil train spills have already contaminated major rivers in the U.S., including in the Northwest.
 Oil train spills hit record levels in 2014, and in 2013 more oil spilled from trains (1.1 million gallons) into rivers, lakes, and marine waters than in the previous forty years (792,600 gallons).

-The Northwest is already seeing an increase in tanked oil traffic: barges carried nearly 42 million gallons from ports on the Columbia River to California from January through June 2014.
-Barges are not held to the same safety standards as tankers.
+The Northwest is also seeing an increase in tanked oil traffic in the Salish Sea and along the Columbia River.
+From January through June 2014, barges carried nearly 42 million gallons from ports on the Columbia River to California.
+Across the Northwest, barges transporting crude oil are not held to the same safety standards as large tankers.

 Each step in the delivery chain increases the chance of oil spills